 It may sound a bit strange to hear, but email really existed before the Internet.
 But it was not for the common people like me and you.
 The email was only for internally connected computers.
 It had no fixed homepage and was very complex.

 This refrigerator is developed by Sony.
-Its only purpose is to naturally encourage smiling in our everyday lives.
+The system, called “The Happiness Counter”, naturally aims to encourage smiling in our everyday lives.
 It is equipped with a built-in Sony CyberShot digital camera with smile-recognition technology.

 This is strange because Bill Gates himself created the Windows operating system.
 But when his house was designed, the Windows computer was designed by Macintosh Computer instead of being used.